Introduction to Stokes structures: Good meromorphic connections (analytic theory) and the Riemann-Hilbert correspondence

-The Riemann-Hilbert correspondence for good meromorphic connections, as stated in Theorem \ref{th:RHmeronc}, together with the fundamental results of K\ptbl Kedlaya and T\ptbl Mochizuki, allows one to give a complete answer to a question asked by M\ptbl Kashiwara in \cite{Kashiwara86}, namely, to prove that the Hermitian dual $C_X\cM$ of a holonomic $\cD_X$-module is still holonomic.
+\Subsection{Application to Hermitian duality of holonomic $\cD$-modules} The Riemann-Hilbert correspondence for good meromorphic connections, as stated in Theorem \ref{th:RHmeronc}, together with the fundamental results of K\ptbl Kedlaya and T\ptbl Mochizuki, allows one to give a complete answer to a question asked by M\ptbl Kashiwara in \cite{Kashiwara86}, namely, to prove that the Hermitian dual $C_X\cM$ of a holonomic $\cD_X$-module is still holonomic.
 This application has also been considered in \cite{Mochizuki10b}.

 Recall the notation of \Chaptersname\ref{chap:holdist}, but now in arbitrary dimension.
 We now denote by $\cD_X$ the sheaf of holomorphic linear differential operators on a complex manifold~$X$ and by $\Db_X$ the sheaf of distributions on the underlying $C^\infty$ manifold, which is a left $\cD_X\otimes_\CC\cD_{\ov X}$-module.
-The Hermitian dual $C_X\cM$ of $\cM$ is the $\cD_X$-module $\cHom_{\cD_{\ov X}}(\ov\cM,\Db_X)$.
+The \emphb{Hermitian dual} $C_X\cM$ of $\cM$ is the $\cD_X$-module $\cHom_{\cD_{\ov X}}(\ov\cM,\Db_X)$.

 \begin{theoreme} If $\cM$ is holonomic, then so is $C_X\cM$, and $\cExt^k_{\cD_{\ov X}}(\ov\cM,\Db_X)=0$ for $k>0$. \end{theoreme}